voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

 - `plugin` (optional): the exact name of the plugin.
 You only need to set this if you changed the name of the symlink.

+To override what BitBar shows in the menubar for the focused, see the BitBar configuration on area level, described above.

 ### Change the desktop wallpaper